Health risks of obesity

 Summing it up

 You can control many of these risk factors by changing your lifestyle.
-If you have obesity, your health care provider can help you begin a weight-loss program.
+If you have obesity, your provider can help you begin a weight-loss program.
 A starting goal of losing 5% to 10% of your current weight will significantly reduce your risk of developing obesity-related diseases.

 Jensen MD.
 Obesity.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 207.